1989 Pacific typhoon season: Typhoon Mac

 Moving around the northeast side of Ken–Lola, and then an upper tropospheric cyclone, Mac moved along a wide northwest arc before settling on a north-northwest track into Japan as a typhoon on August 6, dissipating over Sakhalin Island on August 8.
 Mac flooded 5,063 homes, destroyed 159 homes, killed 15 people, and injured 26 more.
-Damage to forestry in Saitama prefecture was ¥250 million (US$1.81 million).
+Damage to forestry in Saitama Prefecture was ¥250 million (US$1.81 million).

+Typhoon Nancy

+A tropical disturbance formed from a monsoon trough on August 9.
+It continued developing and became a tropical depression on the 11th once satellite imagery revealed a developing central dense overcast.
+It was named Nancy the next day.
+Nancy would break free of the monsoon trough and begin rapidly intensifying, becoming a typhoon in less than a day after getting named.
+Nancy interacted with Owen to the south, where the two systems rotated around each other.
+Nancy accelerated and reached a peak of 85 mph (140 km/h) on the 13th before veering to the northwest.
+Nancy weakened significantly and became extratropical on the 16th just east of Hokkaido.

+Typhoon Owen

+A disturbance formed on August 4 in a monsoon trough, and took longer to intensify due to Nancy's presence up north.
+The system intensified to a tropical depression on the 11th and tracked northeastward through the northern Mariana Islands.
+It was named Owen the next day and further intensified to a typhoon the following day with a peak intensity of 85 mph (140 km/h).
+Owen began to weaken and struggle by Nancy's upper-level westerly flow.
+Owen recurved around the ridge and accelerated to the northeast, dissipating on the 18th.

 Tropical Storm Peggy

 A short lived tropical storm existed near the Northern Mariana Islands in mid-August.
 Forming on August 16, Peggy attained minimal tropical storm status before succumbing to wind shear and dissipating on August 18.

 Tropical Depression 19W

 On August 16, a large area of low pressure centered about 335 km northwest of Okinawa began to show signs of possible tropical cyclogenesis.
 Initially, the storm's center was mostly cloud-free as subsidence from the mid-level low suppressed convective activity.
 Later on August 16, however, strong divergence moved into the region and allowed for showers and thunderstorms to form.
 Subsequently, the JTWC issued a Tropical Cyclone Formation Alert and later issued the first advisory on Tropical Depression 19W early on August 17.